NCAS-CMS/cfa-conventions/source/cfa.md

 terms of the **`aggregated_data`** attribute are not required.
 The fragments and aggregation definition variables in this case are stored in a child group called `aggregation`.
-The `temp2` fragment has different but equivalent units to the aggregated variable.
+The `temp2` fragment has different but equivalent units to the aggregation variable.

     dimensions:
       // Aggregated dimensions